 Regardless of industry, size or performance, no company should consider itself immune from hedge fund activism.
 No company is too large, too popular, too new or too successful.
 Even companies that are respected industry leaders and have outperformed the market and their peers have come under fire.
+Activists set new records in 2018, targeting the largest number of companies (nearly 300), deploying more capital and winning a greater number of board seats (161) than ever before.

-There are more than 100 hedge funds currently engaged in frequent activism and over 300 others that have launched activism campaigns in recent years.
-While activist hedge funds have experienced a modest decline in assets managed in 2016, they are still estimated to have significantly more than \$100 billion of assets under management, and remain an "asset class" that attracts investment from major traditional institutional investors.
+Campaigns by the most well-known activist hedge funds are surging, and there are more than 100 hedge funds currently engaged in activism.
+Activist hedge funds have significantly more than \$100 billion of assets under management, and remain an "asset class" that attracts investment from major traditional institutional investors.

-Although a number of institutional investors are beginning to question whether hedge fund activism should be supported or resisted, the relationships between activists and more traditional investors in recent years have encouraged increasingly aggressive activist attacks.
+Although a number of institutional investors are beginning to question whether hedge fund activism should be supported or resisted, and will act independently of activists, the relationships between activists and more traditional investors in recent years have encouraged increasingly frequent and aggressive activist attacks.
 Several mutual funds and other institutional investors have on occasion also deployed the same kinds of tactics and campaigns as the dedicated activist funds.
-A number of funds have also sought to export American-style activism abroad, with companies throughout the world now facing classic activist attacks.
-There are, however, encouraging signs that major investors are increasingly concerned that hedge-fund activism is undermining long-term value, and that they are ready to support well-run companies and their long-term strategies against short-term activist attacks.
-For example, the January 23, 2017 corporate governance letter from Laurence Fink, Chairman and CEO of BlackRock, to the CEO's of the S&P 500 companies contains the following advice with respect to engagement:
+A number of hedge funds have also sought to export American-style activism abroad, with companies throughout the world now facing classic activist attacks.
+Many activist attacks continue to be designed to force a takeover, sale or breakup of the target, or a change in management, either immediately or over time.